 Children in elementary school have a unique sense of humor stimulated by the absurd.
 Creative writing prompts that make them laugh could also help them improve their writing skills.

-A lobster is your substitute teacher; what happens next?
+A lobster is your substitute teacher; tell the story about what happens next.

 You walk in the park and see two cows in a tree; what are they doing?